chkw/paradigm_tools/README.md

 	  - use `commonColumnOrder.py`
 	- **Are the features (genes) required to be common across data files as well as in the same order?**
 	  - use `commonRowOrder.py`
-	- The expression data should be gene-wise, mean-center normalized.
+	- normalizing expression data
+	  - If no match normal data is available, normalize against the cohort itself using a gene-wise, mean-center method.
 	    - `Rscript normalize.r mRNA_matrix.tab mean_shift row > mRNA_matrix.meanshifted.tab`
+	  - If normal data is available, then normalize against the normal data.
+	    - **(Do we have a script for doing this?)**
     - **Is there any normalization requirement for copy number data?**

 parameters